Lightstreamer/Lightstreamer-kafka-connector/README.md

    $ bin/connect-standalone.sh connect-standalone-local.properties quickstart-lightstreamer-local.properties
    ```

-To verify that an events stream actually flows from Kafka to a Lighstreamer consumer levaring the same example already shwon in the [Start](#start) section:
+To verify that an events stream actually flows from Kafka to a Lighstreamer consumer leveraging the same example already shwon in the [Start](#start) section:

 1. Attach a Lighstreamer consumer as specified in the step 2 of the [Start](#start) section.